 Once upon a time, order management systems were relegated to back-office systems, typically within the logistics division of a company.
 But that doesn’t work in a customer-centric economy, because order management is so central to the overall customer experience.
 Everything brands have done in the customer relationship management (CRM) lifecycle — awareness, marketing, site experience, consideration, acquisition, conversion, and more — leads to this one moment.
 In fact, this is the most important moment of value exchange.
 If brands fail to deliver on their end of the value exchange (money for goods and services rendered), does anything else that came before really matter?

-Now more than ever, order management systems need to deliver on that brand promise and the expectation that has been set with the consumer.
+Now more than ever, order management systems (OMS) must deliver on that brand promise.

 So what happens after a shopper hits the buy button?
-Once a shopper places an item in their cart and begins to checkout, an intricate dance required to carry out the order begins.
-Frequently, there are up to 39 different systems that a storefront may interact with to complete an order; the most common are tax, payment, fraud, inventory management, accounting, ERP, and shipping.
-Here's the step-by-step process:
+Once a shopper begins to checkout, an intricate dance begins to carry out the order.
+There are up to 39 different systems that a storefront may interact with to complete an order.
+The most common are tax, payment, fraud, inventory management, accounting, ERP, and shipping.
+Here’s the step-by-step process:

 This view helps inform shipping origin, as products can be shipped from multiple locations, or split across multiple warehouses, distribution centers, stores, or even a third party.

-Is the product a standard item, or is there a customization process that may require routing to a specific warehouse?
-For special order items, there may be a team waiting to receive instructions to construct by hand a personalized product at a specific fulfillment location.
+Is the product a standard item?
+Or, is there a customization process that may route to a specific warehouse?
+For special orders, a team may need instructions to construct by hand a personalized product.

-Having fast and flexible shipping options is absolutely critical to earning the loyalty and trust of shoppers.
+Fast and flexible shipping options are critical to earning loyalty and trust.
 In a 2018 State of eCommerce Delivery study, 58% of consumers said they chose one brand over another because they provided more delivery options.
 Further, 61% said that a positive delivery experience incentivized them to shop with a brand again.

 Once the items have been picked, packed, and prepped for shipping, payment is captured, and the goods are on their way to the customer.

-Order management is the brains behind each step in the fulfillment journey, the conductor of an intricate orchestration of business logic and workflows required to take an order from the shopping cart to the doorstep.
+Order management is the brains behind each step in the fulfillment journey.
+Think of it as the conductor of an intricate set of business logic and workflows that take an order from cart to customer.

 Transforming the customer experience with great order management

-Ordering and fulfillment are at the heart of an exceptional shopping experience, and next-generation order management systems will be increasingly customer-centric and an integral part of the front office.
+Ordering and fulfillment are at the heart of an exceptional shopping experience.
+Next-generation order management systems are customer-centric and integral to the front office.
 Why?
-Because these moments in the shopping journey can either annoy or amaze shoppers, and help determine whether a shopper completes a transaction and becomes a loyal customer, or clicks over to the competition.
+Because these moments in the shopping journey can either annoy or amaze shoppers.
+They help determine whether a shopper completes a transaction and becomes a loyal customer, or clicks over to the competition.
 Let’s look at some of these moments.

-Customers demand flexibility, from one-hour in metro areas and weekend delivery to in-store pickup and next day delivery, and they expect these options to be displayed clearly on the product page.
+Customers demand flexibility, from one-hour in metro areas and weekend delivery to in-store pickup and next day delivery.
+They expect these options to be displayed clearly on the product page.

 Don’t disappoint your customers with an out-of-stock notification after they’ve added an item to their cart.
 If a product is out of stock or running low, state so on the product page to give shoppers the most accurate view of available inventory.

-Customers should be able to check order status and receive updates on their terms, including text and email updates, and should be able to change shipping details.
+Customers should be able to check order status and receive updates on their terms, including text and email updates.
+They should also be able to change shipping details.
 Returns, too, should be self-serve, including printing out return labels and choosing how and where to return an item.

-Service agents are on the front lines of the customer experience, and they need to be empowered to assist customers with their orders in every way possible.
-That means they need complete visibility into orders and customer activity, and systems that enable them to place orders on behalf of customers, and make shipping/delivery changes to existing orders.
+Service agents are on the front lines of the customer experience.
+They need to be empowered to assist customers with their orders in every way possible.
+That requires complete visibility into orders and customer activity.
+Their systems should enable them to place orders on behalf of customers and make shipping/delivery changes to existing orders.

 All of these add up to the greatest moment of value exchange between a brand and a consumer.
-Everything that a brand does in the customer lifecycle — awareness, consideration, conversion, and more — leads to this moment.
+Everything that a brand does in the customer lifecycle leads to this moment.
 Integrated order management systems drive operational excellence by orchestrating the entire supply chain.

-Order management today is not just about processing orders, it’s about integrating all of the customer-facing systems that impact the post-purchase experience (ERP, CRM, service, and commerce, for example) and making that available and accessible to all stakeholders in a single unified platform.
+Order management today is not just about processing orders.
+It’s about integrating customer-facing systems that impact the post-purchase experience (ERP, CRM, service, and commerce, for example) and making that available and accessible to all stakeholders in a unified platform.

-At Salesforce, we call this customer-centric order management, a single platform for managing orders, customer records, fulfillment, inventory visibility, business processes, payments, customer care, and invoicing.
+At Salesforce, we call this customer-centric order management.
+This is a single platform for managing orders, customer records, fulfillment, inventory visibility, payments and invoicing, and customer care.
 We’re driving this sea change with Salesforce Order Management, the most customer-centric and flexible order management system built to support flexible omnichannel journeys at global scale.
 It’s powered by Salesforce CRM for a complete data record, pre-connected to Commerce Cloud, and natively supports Service Cloud for a single customer view of both order and transaction history.
 It’s also an integral part of a robust ecosystem that supports thousands of pre-built connectors, all leading to faster time to value and, more importantly, happier customers.